jojonarte/gs-main/README.md

 # Where to find them?
 Api service will be built on - http://localhost:3002

-Client service will be build on http://localhost:3000
+Client service will be build on http://localhost:3000, this would probably take the longest to get up and running.

 This configuration can be changed in the `.env` file.